Paul Morrissey: Personal life

 Bright Lights Film Journal once called Morrissey a "contradiction": a Warhol collaborator who was a "straight right-wing Catholic Republican".
 When film critic Jonathan Rosenbaum asked Morrissey in a 1975 interview why he portrayed drug addicts and street hustlers with such sympathy despite his conservatism, Morrissey responded: "A human being is a sympathetic entity.
 No matter how terrible a person might be, someone with an artist's point of view will try to render his individuality without condescension or contempt.
 That's the natural function of a dramatist.
 The movies I've made have no connection to my personal beliefs".

+Death

 Morrissey died from pneumonia at Lenox Hill Hospital in Manhattan, on October 28, 2024, at the age of 86.